carpentries/carpentries.org/content/about-us/impact.md

 ## Introduction

-At The Carpentries we are “Always Learning”.
+In keeping with one of our [core values](/about-us/#our-values), at The Carpentries we are "Always Learning".
 We embody the growth mindset we teach using data and community feedback to measure our impact and foster continuous improvement.
+Find out more about [how we use feedback at The Carpentries](/blog/2020/09/2020-09-04-how-we-use-feedback/).

 {{< grid cols=3 gap=4 >}}
   {{< stat >}}